 The Consumers Energy Foundation donated a $200,000 grant to Monroe County BDC for the Monroe County Link Plan at a ceremony at Monroe Bank & Trust on January 12, 2018.

 Carolyn Bloodworth, Secretary & Treasurer for the Consumers Energy Foundation, talked about how the opportunity to help the community thrilled Consumers Energy as they work to make an impact on those areas they serve.
 Carolyn said, "we are keeping our commitment to the community we serve."

 "We are especially thankful for Consumers Energy and their Foundation for the support they have provided Monroe County," stated Tim Lake.
 He continued, "Without their leadership, guidance and financial support we would certainly not be able to embark on the Monroe County Link Plan.

-Monroe County is the anchor of a region that has geographic and infrastructure advantages for the logistic sector.
-The county has 26 qualified individuals for every open logistics job.
+- Monroe County is the anchor of a region that has geographic and infrastructure advantages for the logistic sector.
+The county has 26 qualified individuals for every open logistic position.